 Figure 5.
 Adding Line of Code breakpoints

 Do you know the struggle of changing various devices to check how your page will be rendered on a mobile device?
-The Device Mode functionality of the DevTools, referred to also as "Mobile Mode" in the blog post, allows you to test your site's responsive design across multiple screen sizes and resolutions, as well as to accurately simulate mobile device input for touch events, device orientation and geolocation.
+The Device Mode functionality of Chrome DevTools, referred to also as "Mobile Mode" in the blog post, allows you to test your site's responsive design across multiple screen sizes and resolutions, as well as to accurately simulate mobile device input for touch events, device orientation and geolocation.
 As a bonus, it also changes the User agent string as if the request is from a mobile browser.

-The best part of using the Device Mode is that you can use the DevTools, so you can apply all your debugging skills as if it is a desktop site.
+The best part of using the Device Mode is that you can use Chrome DevTools, so you can apply all your debugging skills as if it is a desktop site.
 And you don't even need to plug a single device to your development machine.

 Figure 6.
 Browser appearance in Device Mode